100% means 100 parts out of 100:

 - 0.000001% = 0.1 ppm = 100 ppb

 - 0.00000001% = 0.001 ppm = 1 ppb = 1000 ppt (parts per trillion)

-When it comes to measuring combustible gases, we use a slightly different scale.
+When measuring combustible gases, we use a slightly different scale.

-If we use methane (CH4) as an example, the LEL (lower explosive level) of methane is generally considered to be 5% by volume (5% bv).
-That means the mixture is too lean to burn if there is less than 5% methane present.
+Let’s use methane (CH4) as an example.
+We generally consider its LEL (lower explosive level) to be 5% by volume (5% bv).
+The mixture is too lean to burn if less than 5% methane is present.
 But at 5%, we can burn or explode if there is an ignition source.

 So we call 5% bv methane the same as 100% LEL.
 5% methane is 100% of the explosive concentration.

 Most portable gas monitors will alarm at 10% of the LEL.
-Regardless of whether we use the %LEL scale, the percent scale or the ppm scale, the concentration is all the same.
+The concentration is all the same whether we use the %LEL scale, the percent scale or the ppm scale.

 - 100% LEL = 5% methane = 50,000 ppm methane